faserg1/browser-chooser/README.md

 # Browser Chooser

-You want to select, which browser open, when clicked link in app, but automaticly?
+You want to select, which browser to open, when clicked link in app, but automaticly?
 Mee too, so I made this program.

 ## Features